www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

                             * [x] Set `--program-name` to `--execution-name` by default.
                     * [x] Split complete remote deployment into multiple commands for each step.
                     * [ ] Create daemon container image.
+                        * [x] Move all container creation logic into local execution.
+                          Use remote execution only for synchronization and command dispatch over SSH.
+                            * [x] Create --bootstrap-locally for test_bootstrap_remote.
+See test_bootstrap -> This already is correct.
+                            * [x] Create --bootstrap-locally for test_bootstrap_remote_via_daemon.
+See test_bootstrap
+                            * [x] Remove any container logic from --execute-via-ssh-at.
+                              Any usage of --execute-via-ssh-at should just forward parameters to a remote `bin/worker.execute`.
             * [ ] Set `--backwards-compatible` to true by default.
             * [ ] Avoid redundant repo clones, that happen all the time. -> This seems to be caused by `./bin/test.routine`.
 So at least, this is not causing active problems for now.
+            * [ ] Test every flag.
+            * [ ] Use only applyTemplate for any String replacement.
           * [ ] Remove `--daemon-name` at it is replaced by execution name.
             * [ ] Use `systemctl --user daemon-reload`.
             * [ ] Remove `--backwards-compatible`.